TheRoboticClan/Autonomus1/src/README.md

 Control software
 ====

-Utilizamos arduino IDE para programar nuestro robot.
-El archivo autonomuscar contiene el codigo utilizado.
+We use arduino IDE to program our robot.
+The autonomuscar file contains the code used.